 Hint: find an agent first, not last.

-4) Second, phone us on (612+) 9818 8557 or send us a plain enquiry email (see the Contact us page) to check that we wish to see your work.
+4) Phone us on (612+) 9818 8557 or send us a plain enquiry email (see the Contact us page) to check that we wish to see your work.
 Some kinds of writing are not of interest to us: children’s books by previously unpublished authors, screenplays, plays, poetry or individual short stories, for example.
+And remember, you must let us know if any agents or publishers have seen any versions of the work.
+We cannot ask a publisher to look at your work if they have already read it and rejected it.
+With publishers, you only get one chance to impress them, so get an agent before you approach any publishers, not afterwards, when it may be too late.
+REPEAT: if you have approached any other agents, or any publishers, you must tell us NOW.

 5) If we ask to see a sample of your writing, send a copy via email of a one-to-two-page synopsis of your book, together with copies of some pages from two sample chapters (up to a maximum of fifty pages total), to our office.
 Do not send the whole work.
 Please go to our Send us Your Work page, and follow the instructions.